 Recipes also varied as far as using nuts, or not.
 Adding raisins, or not.
 Adding pineapple, or not.
 I like nuts, so I added.
 Walnuts, toasted and chopped.
 Pecans would be nice too.
 I did not want raisins, so I did not add, nor pineapple.
 I wanted it to taste like carrot cake.
 And it does.

 You might note that in my ingredients I always say “pure vanilla extract”.
 I say this, and I mean this sincerely, if you are using imitation vanilla extract, STOP IT!
 Get the real stuff.
 Get the good stuff.
 Imitation vanilla may contain a hint of vanillin, which is derived from vanilla beans but the majority of it is usually lignin, which is a wood pulp byproduct.
-You want to eat a wood pulp byproduct?
+Do you want to eat a wood pulp byproduct?
 I didn’t think so.

 Yes, pure vanilla extract is more expensive, but that’s because it’s real.
 From vanilla beans.
 And you don’t use that much.
-You can find pure vanilla extract for less then you might think, try looking at Trader Joe’s, or find Mexican vanilla extract at a local Mexican market.
+You can find pure vanilla extract for less than you might think, try looking at Trader Joe’s, or find Mexican vanilla extract at a local Mexican market.
 I have also had good luck at World Market.
 And I believe Costco and Sam’s Clubs sell it by the gallon, so if you really use it a lot, get it there …

 I made my cake as a double layer cake.
 You could make it also as a sheet cake.
 Or cupcakes.
-Only difference would be oven time.
+The only difference would be the oven time.
 Sheet cake might take a little longer, cupcakes would take less time.
 No matter how you make it, be sure to grease and flour and if making that double layer cake, parchment paper your pan.
 I cannot tell you how many times I have tried to turn a cake out of the pan after baking only to have part of it stick to the pan.

 So I would much rather overdo my pan prep, then underdo it.

 Neither too sweet, or too tart.
 I think the frosting has a nice balance with good cream cheese flavor.
 Yes, I used full fat cream cheese.
 If you wanted to use a reduced fat product, it would work, but you know that they replace that fat with something else right?
 Usually sugar.
-So if you want to watch out for your non-diabetic future, use real, full fat products, just use them sparingly.
+So if you want to watch out for your non-diabetic future, use real, full-fat products, just use them sparingly.

 My recipe made JUST enough to frost the double layer cake.
 If I had made a sheet cake, it would have been more then enough, cupcakes, the same.
 So if you want to make a double layer cake, AND you like a lot of frosting, make a double batch, or at least 1 1/2 times as much.
 The amount of frosting was perfect for us, but that’s what I love about cooking, you can eat it as you love it.